Chitaoji/textpy/README.md

 >>> isinstance(m, tx.PyText)
 True
 ```
 Sometimes, your python module may contain not just one file but multiple files and folders, but don't worry, since `tx.module()` provides support for complex file hierarchies.
-If the path points to a file, the return type will be `PyFile`; otherwise, the return type will be `PyDir`.
+If the path points to a file, the return type will be `PyFile`; otherwise, the return type will be `PyDir` - both are subclasses of `PyText`.

 In conclusion, once you've got a python package, you can simply give the package dirpath to `tx.module()`, and do things like before: